 Skincare Ingredient Series – Retinol

-As the new year begins, I wanted to take a new approach to the ad hoc blog posts of the previous years.
-I remain hopeful that the regular posting will continue well into 2019 to help you achieve your new health and beauty goals.
+As the new year begins, I wanted to take a new approach to the blog posts of the previous years.
+I remain hopeful that these informative posts will continue to help you achieve your new health and beauty goals.

 My aim in the skincare ingredient series is to educate you a little bit more about some of the ingredients that can be found in your skincare products.

 You have probably heard about Retinol if you keep yourself up to date with the latest beauty trends.
 2018 saw the explosion of this super vitamin, but do you really know much about it?
 And do you know how it works on your skin?